15 Places to See Cherry Blossoms Across the United States

 15. Descanso Gardens (La Cañada Flintridge, California)

-Located about 20 minutes outside of downtown Los Angeles, Descanso Gardens is known for its seasonal horticultural displays and is considered something of a museum of living collections.
-Around March and April, the cherry trees here burst into color, and the Gardens will hold cherry blossom–themed programming, such as guided walks, origami demonstrations, and flower-arranging workshops.
+Located about 15 minutes from Pasadena, Descanso Gardens is known for its seasonal horticultural displays and is considered something of a museum of living collections.
+Around March and April, the cherry trees here burst into color; enjoy them during events such as forest bathing, watercolor painting classes, and a Japanese garden talk and tour on March 8.
 But you might simply want to pack a picnic and enjoy the flowers—the Gardens also have one of the largest collections of camellias in the Western Hemisphere.
-To keep track of what flowers you might be able to spot on your visit, check out its What’s in Bloom resource page, which allows visitors to see which flowers are budding, blooming, or past their peak.
+To keep track of what flowers you might spot on your visit, check out its What’s in Bloom resource page, which allows visitors to see which flowers are budding, blooming, or past their peak.

-This article originally appeared online in March 2017; it was most recently updated on February 9, 2024, to include current information.
+This article was originally published in 2017 and most recently updated on February 25, 2025, with current information.
 Jessie Beck and Erika Owen contributed to the reporting of this story.

 From Our Partners